saiko-tech/bsp-tracer/README.md

 Allows to do static / out-of-engine visibility checks and ray casting on BSP map files.<br>
 Can be used to get more accurate visibility info between players than there is available in CS:GO demos/replays (.dem files).

+You may want to use this together with [csgo-centrifuge](https://github.com/saiko-tech/csgo-centrifuge) to get the correct map version to trace against per demo.

 ## Features

 - [x] Faces (basic map geometry)